-Stanford SPARQ is a “do tank” that partners with industry leaders to tackle disparities and inspire culture change using insights from behavioral science.
+Stanford SPARQ is a “do tank” that partners with industry leaders and changemakers to reduce societal disparities and bridge social divides using insights from behavioral science.
 We work in criminal justice, economic mobility, education, and health.
 Learn more about our approach and our work.

 When Nalini Ambady joined the Stanford University Department of Psychology in 2011, she successfully lobbied for seed funding to start a new center.
 She wanted not just a think tank, but a “do tank” that would help policymakers, educators, and nonprofit leaders apply social psychology’s insights and methods to their work.
 She enlisted social psychologists Hazel Rose Markus and Jennifer Eberhardt as her associate directors, and hired Alana Conner to guide strategy and communications.